objcio/articles/2014-08-02-dependency-injection.md

 The dependency can be captured in an instance variable or in a property.
 The example above uses a read-only property to make it a little harder to tamper with.

 It may look odd to inject `NSUserDefaults`, and that's where this example may fall short.
 Remember, `NSUserDefaults` is standing in for a dependency that creates trouble.
 It would make more sense for the injected value to be an abstraction (that is, an `id` satisfying some protocol) instead of a concrete object.
-But I'm going to wave my hands in order to keep going with the examples.
+But I'm not going to discuss that in this article; let's keep going with `NSUserDefaults` for our examples.

 Now every place in this class that would refer to the singleton `[NSUserDefaults standardUserDefaults]` should instead refer to `self.userDefaults`: